 Three main bulb types

-This is traditionally the standard bulb used in most New Zealand households.
-These bulbs are the least efficient and often have the shortest lifespan.
-They are gradually being phased out as better alternatives are becoming cheaper and electricity savings outweigh the initial purchase cost.
-Due to the inefficiency and short life span, it’s best to stay clear of these bulbs and even look at replacing any existing incandescent bulbs you have with LED or CFL bulbs.
+This was traditionally the standard bulb used in most New Zealand households.
+These bulbs are the least energy efficient and often have the shortest lifespan of about 1000 hours.
+They are gradually being phased out as better alternatives are becoming more affordable and electricity savings outweigh the initial purchase cost.
+Due to the inefficiency and short life span, it’s best to stay clear of these bulbs and even look at replacing any existing incandescent bulbs you have with LED bulbs.

 This is the classic energy saver bulb, typically using about 75% less energy than their incandescent equivalent.
 They usually emit a cooler light but warmer varieties are available.
-CFLs are somewhat more expensive than incandescent bulbs and often have a frustratingly short life span.
-It is also worth noting that CFLs do contain a small amount of mercury so it is good to be careful when disposing of them.
+CFLs are more expensive than incandescent bulbs and also have a shorter life span (approx. 6000 – 15000 hours) than LED bulbs .
+It is also worth noting that CFLs get dimmer over their life time and do contain a small amount of mercury so it is good to be careful when disposing of them.

 LED and LED filament

-The most advanced technology when it comes to lighting, LED bulbs are often significantly more expensive but have major energy savings and huge life spans (up to 25 years).
-LED bulbs now come in a range of shapes and sizes, with some styles matching the classic filament incandescent bulbs developed by Thomas Edison.
+The most advanced technology when it comes to lighting, LED bulbs are often more expensive but have major energy saving advantages and huge life spans (up to 25 years).
+LED bulbs are now available in a great range of shapes and sizes, with some styles matching the classic filament incandescent bulbs developed by Thomas Edison.
 An LED filament bulb uses approximately 8% of the power that a typical incandescent bulb uses.
 For example, a 5 watt bulb emits about the same amount of light as a 40 watt incandescent bulb.
-LED filament bulbs also come in a variety of colour tones and strengths to suit your space.
+LED bulbs don’t contain hazardous material and emit half as much carbon dioxide as CFLs.
+Please be aware when buying ‘decorative’ Edison style filament bulbs that often these are not LED bulbs as you will notice because of the higher wattage (usually around 40 watt).

 Light strength and warmth